Candice-Leigh-King/acoupleoftravelers-website/_posts/2020-01-01-favorites.md

 title: Favorites
 paragraph: Over the years, we have found a lot of favorites!
 And we want to share the best with you.
 Here you can find recommended tours, products and even a few discounts and freebies.
 description:  Here you can find recommended tours, products and even a few discounts and freebies.
 seo-keywords: Iceland, recommendations, bloggers, travelers, travel experts, iceland tours,
 icon_image: /blog-images/map2.png
-featured-image_path: /affiliate-images/2.jpg
+featured_image: /affiliate-images/2.jpg
 blog_image: /affiliate-images/2.jpg
 url: /favorites
 summary: Our personal favs!